ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-elvia-add-tariff.md

 ## Output

-The input is the [common strategy input format](./strategy-input.md)
+The output is the [common strategy input format](./strategy-input.md)